Fares92/airQualityTest/README.md

-our project in in node js adn express framework.
+our project in in node js and express framework.

 *before runnig:
 1-install dependecies using 'npm i'